Do You Pay Tax on an Inheritance?

 Federal and state inheritance tax

 There is no federal inheritance tax for cash or property.
 However, some states have an inheritance tax.
 Iowa, Kentucky, Nebraska, Pennsylvania do have an inheritance tax which the beneficiary may be responsible for.
 Two states: New Jersey and Maryland have both an estate tax and an inheritance tax.
 There are exemption amounts which vary by state.
-Whether a tax is duel may also depend on your relation to the decedent.
+Whether a tax is due may also depend on your relation to the decedent.
 Ask your tax advisor whether this may apply to your situation.

 Are life insurance proceeds taxable income?